 Increasing London’s recycling rates

-London’s current household recycling rate is 33% – and its non-household recycling rate is 48% – which nets out at a recycling rate of 41%.
+London’s current household recycling rate is 33% and its non-household recycling rate is estimated to be similar.

 The Mayor has set a target of 65% recycling by 2030 in the London Environment Strategy – which means we need to get household recycling up to 50%, and non-household up to 75% by 2030.

-These are challenging targets, but through its work ReLondon aims to make a contribution of 15% additional recycling to make sure they’re reached.
+These are challenging targets, but through its work ReLondon aims to make sure they’re reached.

 London faces a number of unique challenges in its efforts to increase recycling.
 The UK’s capital is a complex, dense urban environment with 9 million residents and counting – and is split into 32 boroughs and the City of London, each of which operates its own waste and recycling services.

-While some outer London boroughs – like Bromley or Bexley – are already recycling more than 50% of their household waste, others struggle to reach 30%.
+While some outer London boroughs are already recycling more than 50% of their household waste, others struggle to reach 30%.
 A number of factors need to be taken into consideration as we try and improve recycling rates:

 • Highly transient population – low levels of home ownership and growth in privately rented, short-term accommodation are having an impact across the capital.
 Homeowners tend to recycle more whereas communities with larger numbers of highly mobile renters don’t.